 What are the best running apps for your smartphone?

 The best running app for your mobile device depends heavily on what you're looking for that app to do.
 When it comes to tracking run data, top options include Strava, Adidas Running and Runkeeper.
 Note that many of these apps work as well for other activities like cycling, with Pacer particularly well suited for tracking steps and walking just as easily as it charts your running stats.

 If you're looking for an app that includes mapping information alongside run statistics, Run with Map My Run is a good choice, while iPhone users can also opt for iSmoothRun Pro.
 Footpath Route Planner, another iOS exclusive, excels at helping plan out your routes before you hit the road.

 You'll also find a few speciality running apps that focus on different areas of the running experience.
 Weight Loss Running includes diet and fitness logs to help you tackle the big picture of getting healthy, while Couch-to-5K is ideal for people just getting started with running.
-Another app worth considering if you're trying to build up to longer runners is Runcoach, with its customized workout schedules.
+TrainAsOne uses artificial intelligence to generate and adjust your exercise plan as you train for your next big race.